Receive PayTo Payments

 • Pay by Bank recurring payments start from a checkout and payment experience

-• Subscriptions App starts from an agreement setup experiencer
+• Subscriptions App starts from an agreement setup and no payment is collected.
+Refer to Subscriptions App section.

 What the customer sees